IDinsight/surveycto-python/README.md

   ```python
   get_form_data(form_id, format=’csv’, shape=’wide’, date=None, review_status=None, repeat_groups=None, line_breaks=None, keyfile=False)
   ```
     Fetch SurveyCTO form data in json or csv formats.

-  *Parameters*
+    *Parameters:*
     - form_id (str): The form_id of the SurveyCTO form.
     - format (str, optional): The format of the returned data.
 Allowed values are: json, csv(default).
     - shape (str, optional): The shape of the returned data.
 Allowed values are: wide(default), long. shape=’long’ can only be specified when returning data in csv format.
     - date (datetime.date or datetime.datetime object, optional): Return only the form submissions where CompletionDate is greater than the given date (in UTC).
 Can only be specified when returning data in json format.
     - review_status (list, optional): Return only the form submissions with given review status.
 Allowed values in the list are: approved(default), rejected, pending.
 This option is only applicable for forms using the “Review and Corrections” workflow on the SurveyCTO web console.
     - repeat_groups (bool, optional): Return a dictionary object containing the main form data along with the repeat groups.
 Can only be specified when returning long data, in which case it will default to true.
     - line_breaks (str, optional): Replace linebreaks in the csv data with some other character.
     - keyfile(str, optional): The private key to decrypt form data.
 This can be used only for json extracts without a review_status parameter.

 *
   ```python
   get_repeatgroup(form_id, repeat_group_name, review_status=None, line_breaks=None)
   ```
     Fetch SurveyCTO form's repeatgroup data.

-  *Parameters*
+    *Parameters:*
     - form_id (str): The form_id of the SurveyCTO form.
     - repeat_group_name (str): Form's repeat group name.
     - review_status (list, optional): Return only the form submissions with given review status.
 Allowed values in the list are: approved(default), rejected, pending.
 This option is only applicable for forms using the “Review and Corrections” workflow on the SurveyCTO web console.
     - line_breaks (str, optional): Replace linebreaks in the csv data with some other character.

 *
   ```python
   get_server_dataset(dataset_id, line_breaks=None)
   ```
     Fetch SurveyCTO server dataset data.

-  *Parameters*
+    *Parameters:*
     - dataset_id (str): The server dataset id of the SurveyCTO dataset.
     - line_breaks (str, optional): Replace linebreaks in the csv data with some other character.

 *
   ```python
   get_attachment(url)
   ```
     Fetch form's file attachments like media/audio/images from SurveyCTO.

-  *Parameters*
+    *Parameters:*
-  - url (str): The URL to the attached file
+    - url (str): The URL to the attached file.

 <a name="usecases"></a>
 # Use Cases